rsmets/personal-site/src/content/work/homebase.md

   - Startup
 ---

 HomeBase was an attempt to fix the inbox, the single most neglected and most valuable surface in your digital life.
 It began as an iMessage-style email client and ended as something stranger and, I think, more interesting: a generative-UI dashboard that reads the noisy, non-personal 95% of your mail and renders it back to you as charts, timelines, and structured views you never had to build.
-This sits at the same intersection as my [agentic AI tooling](/blog/agentic-ai-tooling) writing and the [trust-layer thesis](/blog/trust-layer-agent-economy) I keep circling back to: the inbox is where digital identity actually lives.
+This sits at the same intersection as my [agentic AI tooling](/blog/agentic-ai-tooling) writing and the [trust-layer thesis](/blog/trust-layer-agent-economy) I keep circling back to: the inbox is wealth of digital identity context.

 As of June 2026 the project is shelved while I focus on other initiatives.
 The codebase and infrastructure remain, and I'm still happy to add curious individuals to the allow list, so if any of the below resonates, reach out.